Why selling a business in California is different

 • Fingerprinting Live Scan

-• Completion of “Law and Business” exam
+• Completion of the “Law and Business” exam

 • Completion of the secondary trade-related exam